flipchan/Grants-Program/applications/xcmsend.md

 In a nutshell, XcmSend aims to simplify the process of xcm transaction curation and execution, as a non-partisan, open source project?

--   **Non biassed XCM Transfers**
+-   **Non-biased XCM Transfers**

 XCMSend treats all transactions to all chains with the same priority.
 We do not charge middleman fees and our priority is that the user defined Asset gets properly sent.

 -   **Increase XCM transaction volume**

-By enabling more users to utilize easy to send XCM asset transfers, we aim at providing a peak in XCM transaction traffic.
+By enabling more users to utilize easy to send XCM asset transfers, our ambition is to take a good share of the growing XCM traffic.

 -   **Not a DEX**

 XCMSend does not manage liquidity pools, no limit orders, we only send assets from chain A to B with XCM.

--  ** Enable non-custodial, easy to use XCM Transfers/Make XCM transfers user friendly**
+**Non-custodial and user friendly**

 - **The need for simplification and real-time updates**